evias/nem-php/README.md

 [![Latest Unstable Version](https://poser.pugx.org/evias/php-nem-laravel/v/unstable)](//packagist.org/packages/evias/php-nem-laravel)
 [![License](https://poser.pugx.org/evias/php-nem-laravel/license)](https://packagist.org/packages/evias/php-nem-laravel)

-This package aims to provide with an easy-to-use PHP Laravel Namespace helping with to communicate with the NEM blockchain through its NIS API.
+This package aims to provide with an easy-to-use PHP Laravel Namespace helping developers to communicate with the NEM blockchain through its NIS API.

-This package should be an aid to any developer working on Laravel applications with the NEM blockchain.
+This package should be an aid to any developer working on Laravel/Lumen/Symfony applications with the NEM blockchain.

 Package licensed under [MIT](LICENSE) License.